 - Sony is in the very early stages of developing two Amazing Spider-Man spin-off films, one featuring Venom and another starring the Sinister Six.
 [12/13/13]

 - Colm Feore will appear as Donald Menken, who in the comics is a personal assistant to Norman Osborn.
-The character of Menken may have been the mysterious person that appeared at the end of the first film representing Oscorp.
+The character of Menken may be the mysterious person that appears at the end of the first film representing Oscorp.
 [1/17/14]

-- A new post on the films faux-Daily Bugle Tumblr site has posted a story introducing geneticist Miles Warren. this may simply be color to expand the Spider-Man universe in the yes of its fans, or it may be the first step towards something more.
+- A new article on the film’s faux-Daily Bugle Tumblr site has posted a story introducing geneticist Miles Warren. this may simply be color to expand the Spider-Man universe in the yes of its fans, or it may be the first step towards something more.
 In the comics, Warren became the Jackal.
-After falling in love with Gwen Stacey, he cloned her, and then Peter Parker leading to a story arc known as “The Clone Sage.”
+After falling in love with Gwen Stacey, he cloned her and then Peter Parker, leading to a story arc known as “The Clone Saga.”
 [1/17/14]

 Next Page: X-Men: Days of Future Past (May 23, 2014)